 On one occasion, while traveling through Puglia with friends, we stopped in a bar in Martina Franca to have an aperitivo, and the waiter asked if we wanted stuzzichini – appetizer snacks – with our drinks.
 When we said yes, out came bowls of soft bocconcini of mozzarella, plump green olives, oven-baked black olives flecked with hot pepper, bits of salami, tiny one-bite pizzette, pickled lampascioni, sun-dried tomatoes, and crunchy taralli, spiced with fennel seeds and black pepper.

 In other words, a meal for most people.
 When we commented to the waiter about how this could suffice as dinner, he laughed and said, “Only if you aren’t pugliese.”
 And so, wanting to fit in with the locals, we headed off to dinner.
 We found more taralli in the breadbasket at dinner, and they became our addiction during the trip.

-Learning to make taralli will just be one of the many things we’ll be doing on our Pleasures of Puglia culinary tour, but since that is months away, I decided to make a batch at home.
+Munching on taralli will just be one of the many things we’ll be tasting on our Puglia Walk , but since that is months away, I decided to make a batch at home.
 You’ll find my complete taralli recipe at the end of this post, but here are the basics: